AdithyaKaushik-ds/Loan-Default-Prediction-Using-Logistic-Regression/README.md

 # Loan-Default-Prediction-Using-Logistic-Regression

-This project focuses on predicting the likelihood of loan default in the personal loan segment using data from LoanTap.
-The objective is to optimize the loan underwriting process by accurately classifying applicants based on their repayment capability.
-A Logistic Regression model was developed with careful data preprocessing, feature engineering, and evaluation.
+This project focuses on predicting the likelihood of loan default in the personal loan segment using a real-world lending dataset.
+The goal is to enhance the credit risk assessment pipeline by classifying loan applicants based on their repayment behavior.
+A Logistic Regression model is built through systematic preprocessing, feature engineering, and performance evaluation.

 📌 Problem Statement

-LoanTap seeks to automate its credit risk assessment by identifying factors influencing loan repayment.
-The aim is to:
+The objective is to build a classification model that identifies borrowers with a high risk of default.
+By leveraging historical loan data, the model aims to:

-Predict borrower creditworthiness using loan application data.
+Predict creditworthiness using demographic, financial, and behavioral attributes.

-Minimize false negatives (i.e., approving defaulters) and false positives (i.e., rejecting good customers).
+Reduce false negatives (approving defaulters) and false positives (rejecting creditworthy applicants).

-Improve lending efficiency while managing non-performing assets (NPAs).
+Support risk-informed lending decisions to minimize non-performing loans.

 📊 Exploratory Data Analysis (EDA)

-Target Imbalance: 80% loans are fully paid, 20% are charged-off.
+Target Variable: Highly imbalanced with ~80% of loans fully paid.

-Key Insights:
+Key Observations:

-Most loans are of 36 months term (76%).
+Most loans are issued with a 36-month term.

-Grade ‘B’ is most common and more likely to be fully paid.

-59% of loans are for debt consolidation; 21% for credit card repayment.

-Features like loan amount, interest rate, and DTI are skewed with significant outliers.
+Applicants with grade ‘B’ show better repayment history.

+Debt consolidation and credit card payments are the primary loan purposes.

+Multiple features show skewed distributions and the presence of outliers.

 🔧 Data Preprocessing & Feature Engineering

-Missing values handled using imputation and domain logic (e.g., grouped mort_acc by total_acc).
+Missing Values: Addressed using conditional imputation and logical grouping strategies.

-Outliers were removed using the 3σ (standard deviation) rule.

-Feature Engineering:

-Created flags from public records and bankruptcy history.
+Outliers: Handled using the standard deviation method to retain model stability.

+Engineered Features:

-Extracted zip_code and state from the address.
+Extracted ZIP codes and state identifiers from address fields.

+Created binary flags from bankruptcy and credit record attributes.

-Applied OneHotEncoding on categorical features.
+Applied One-Hot Encoding for categorical variables.

-SMOTE applied to handle class imbalance during model training.
+Class Imbalance: Addressed using SMOTE to upsample the minority class.

 🤖 Model Building & Evaluation

-Model: Logistic Regression
+Algorithm: Logistic Regression

-Scaling: MinMaxScaler
+Scaler: MinMaxScaler for feature normalization

-Train/Test Split: 80/20 with stratified sampling
+Split: 80/20 train-test stratification

-Performance Metrics:
+Results:

 Test Accuracy: 80%

-Test F1 Score: 0.61
+F1 Score: 0.61

-Test Recall: 0.81
+Recall: 0.81

-Test Precision: 0.49
+Precision: 0.49

 ROC-AUC: 0.91

-AUPRC: ~0.78 (Precision-Recall Curve Area)
+AUPRC: ~0.78

 🧠 Feature Importance

-Top impactful features:

-zip_code features (strongly correlated with defaults)

-dti, open_acc, loan_amnt

-Negative impact from annual_inc, application_type_JOINT
+Geographical ZIP codes had the highest model impact.

+Other influential features included DTI, loan amount, and number of open accounts.

+Features like annual income and joint application status showed negative coefficients.

 🧩 Recommendations

-Maximize F1 Score and AUPRC to balance recall and precision.
+Optimize the F1 Score and AUPRC to balance business risk and opportunity.

-Use geographical attributes cautiously—they are powerful predictors but may introduce bias.

-Explore complex models (e.g., Random Forest) for better nonlinear decision boundaries.

-Continuously monitor false positive and false negative trade-offs using threshold tuning.
+Consider enhancing the model using tree-based classifiers for non-linear decision boundaries.

+ZIP code-based predictions should be validated to avoid regional bias.

+Implement threshold tuning to manage false positives and false negatives.